 Many seniors have spent their lives collecting meaningful possessions.
 If your loved one is downsizing, they’ll have to leave things behind.

 Start small.
 Trying to deal with an entire move at once can feel overwhelming, especially when that move involves possessions acquired over a lifetime.
-Suggest your loved one start with a room with low sentimental value, like a bathroom or guest suite.
+Suggest your loved one start with a room with low sentimental value, such as a bathroom or guest suite.
 This will help them ease into the moving process with a clear sense of accomplishment.

-Help make tough decisions If your loved one has been in their house for years, even unimportant things can seem essential.
+Help make tough decisions.
+Unimportant things can seem essential if your loved one has been in their house for years.
+Take time to help your parent decide which things they own that are no longer useful or don’t bring them joy.
 Offer to help sort items into “give away” and “keep” piles, and gently suggest changes.
 Donating well-loved items to charities can bring a sense of moral purpose that makes letting go of things easier.

 Gift to family and friends.
 It’s easier to give away items when they’re going to a good home.
 If a prized possession just can’t fit in their new space, see if a family member or friend will accept it.

 2. Explore using senior relocation services

 If you can’t be with your loved one during their moving prep, seek expert help.
 While family and friends are often willing to help load and unload, it’s often worth hiring help on moving day.
-As an example of expert help,senior move managersare companies that specialize in relocating, downsizing, and organizing aging individuals.
+As an example of expert help,senior move managersare companies that specialize in relocating, downsizing, and organizing aging individual’s possessions.

-Hire an expert An outside expert, such as a senior move manager, can help take the edge off the emotional aspect of moving.
-Even if you’re available to help your elderly parent move, having a third party to help make tough decisions can reduce tension and fighting among family.
+Hire an expert.
+An outside expert, such as a senior move manager, can help take the edge off the emotional aspect of moving.
+Even if you’re available to help your elderly parent move, having a third party to help make tough decisions can reduce tension and family arguments.